DeLuks2006/deluks2006.github.io/content/posts/the-ELF-format.md

 # ASSIGNMENT:

 > Pick any language you want and write a simple ELF header parser, keep in mind we will be expanding this as we go.
-> I will be using C and you will see my solution in the next post!
+> I will be using C and you will see my solution in the last post of the series!

 # References